-Draw a great looking Soldier with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Soldier with easy, step-by-step drawing instructions, and video tutorial.

 The word "soldier" can be traced to a Latin word meaning "one having pay."
 Throughout history, soldiers have been individuals paid to fight in battles.